Scottish Graduate School for Arts & Humanities (SGSAH) – Arts and Humanities Research Council

 PhD Application: Monday 13th November 2023

 Please note: you must complete both steps by the specified deadlines in order to be considered for this funding opportunity.

-You will be notified by end of January 2023 if you have been nominated by the University to go forward to the next round of the funding competition.
-If you are nominated by the University, you will be asked to submit the SGSAH studentship application via the SGSAH application portal by mid-February 2023.
+You will be notified by end of January 2024 if you have been nominated by the University to go forward to the next round of the funding competition.
+If you are nominated by the University, you will be asked to submit the SGSAH studentship application via the SGSAH application portal between 1-13 February 2024.

 Final funding decisions will be made by the SGSAH by the end of April 2024.